Skip to content

 Located in an alley nestled between 10 and 12 Grove Street, this little cul-de-sac contains a manicured garden and six small row houses.
 It’s an idyllic oasis hidden just steps away from the bustling streets of the West Village.

-Want to explore the neighborhood on a New York City architectural tour?
-A Private Greenwich Village Tour allows you to see the best of the area with a knowledgeable guide.
+Want to explore the local architecture with a guide?
+A Private Greenwich Village Tour allows you to see the best of the area with a local expert.

 See Famous NYC Houses